 Sex discrimination in employment is prohibited by Title VII of the Civil Rights Act of 1964.
-Employers may not discriminate against employees on the basis of sex, which includes pregnancy, childbirth, and related conditions, as well as sexual harassment.
+Employers may not discriminate against employees on the basis of sex, which includes pregnancy, childbirth, and related conditions.
+Title VII also prohibits sexual harassment.

-When an employer treats employees or applicants differently because of their gender, that’s illegal sex discrimination.
-Sex discrimination is prohibited in every aspect of the employment relationship, from hiring, interviewing, and starting salaries to promotions, benefits, job responsibilities, firing, and layoffs.
+Illegal sex discrimination occurs when an employer treats employees or applicants differently because of their gender.
+Sex discrimination is prohibited in every aspect of the employment relationship, from hiring, interviewing, and starting salaries to promotions, benefits, job responsibilities, firings, and layoffs.

 These days, sex discrimination cases are often based on traditional gender roles or sexual stereotypes or sexist assumptions about the abilities or ambitions of men and women.
 For example, a manager might fire or try to ease out pregnant employees because he believes women should stay at home with their children – or because he believes women will choose to do so.
 A company might refuse to hire a woman for its highest-level management positions, believing that employees won’t take orders from a woman (or that customers, board members, and the public won’t give her the same deference or respect they would give a man).

 These practices are illegal, whether or not the company is acting out of negative bias against women.
 If a company refuses to promote a woman to management, it doesn’t matter whether the company believes women can’t exercise authority, believes women will be happier in positions with shorter hours and fewer responsibilities, or believes that other employees won’t defer to a woman.